Widnes: Sport

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada, the local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Capital Liverpool, Hits Radio Liverpool, Smooth North West, Greatest Hits Radio Liverpool & The North West, and Halton Community Radio, a community based station although has gone off air in 2025.

+The town is served by the local newspapers, The Runcorn & Widnes Weekly News and Runcorn and Widnes World.

 Culture

-The Queens Hall opened in 1957, it was originally Victoria Road Weslyan Methodist Chapel.
+The Queens Hall opened in 1957, it was originally Victoria Road Wesleyan Methodist Chapel.
 It was in use as a theatre and concert hall until the opening of The Brindley in Runcorn in 2004.
 The Queens Hall was demolished (December 2011 – February 2012).
 Adjacent to the hall, in Lacey Street, is the Queen's Hall Studio, originally built as a Sunday school in 1879.
 It was a venue for music and live performance but closed in 2004.
 After years of campaigning by the volunteer group Loose, and with the support of the Community Assets Fund/Big Lottery Fund and WREN and other donors, it re-opened on 17 April 2010.

 There is a tradition that the Simon & Garfunkel song "Homeward Bound" was written by American musician Paul Simon at a Widnes station.
 A quote from Paul Simon reads as follows: "If you know Widnes, then you'll understand how I was desperately trying to get back to London as quickly as possible.
 Homeward Bound came out of that feeling."

 Also, the song "The Stars of Track and Field" by Scottish indie rock band Belle and Sebastian, from the album If You're Feeling Sinister (1996) makes reference to the town of Widnes in the lyrics, as does the song "Watch Your Step" by Elvis Costello from his album Trust (1981).